lquatrin/i3d21/assignment_9.md

 With only 1 view per iteration, the result does not converge properly as using 2 views.
 However, from 4 to 8 views, i didn't get an effective change between the results.

+Since we're comparing images to approximate the mesh, it is important to have a good representation with multiple views.
+In fact, if we use only on point of view, we're not able to approximate the mesh correctly.
+Here, i made an additional test with only one point of view:

 **TODO: CHANGE THE DATASET TO HAVE ONLY ONE POINT OF VIEW INSTEAD OF MULTIPLE (20) VIEWS**

 #### Using higher level icosphere